 The Lord's Supper

 Hours before his crucifixion, the Lord Jesus Christ commanded his disciples to remember and proclaim his death through the symbols of the bread and cup.
-We are to do this regularly until he comes (1 Cor 11:23-26).
-The early church did this at every official meeting of the church (Acts 2:42, 20:7; 1 Cor 11:17-34).
+We are to do this regularly until he comes (cf. 1 Corinthians 11:23-26).
+The early church did this at every official meeting of the church (cf. Acts 2:42, 20:7; 1 Corinthians 11:17-34).

-At Broadview, we seek to follow this command not as empty tradition, but with joy, thanksgiving, and a desire to keep our central focus on Christ's saving work on the cross and its profound meaning in our lives.
-We seek to be a Christ-centered church.
+We invite you to follow this command not as an empty tradition, but with joy, thanksgiving, and a desire to keep your central focus on Christ's saving work on the cross with its profound meaning in your life.